Hospitals & Asylums

 consult physicians about their sleep, and about half of them receive

 prescriptions for sleeping pills.
-Barbituates are

-all synthetic compounds derived from barbituric acid,
+synthetic compounds derived from barbituric acid, which is a combination of

-which is a combination of urea and malonic acid.
-Barbiturates, commonly known as sleeping
+urea and malonic acid.
+Barbiturates,

-pills, produce all degrees of depression, ranging from mild sedation to
+commonly known as sleeping pills, produce all degrees of depression, ranging

-in large doses the rhythm of respiration.
+brain function, and in large doses the rhythm of respiration.
+The fatality rate is higher for barbiturates

-addiction (more than 3000 barbiturate suicides per year, or 20% of all suicides
+than any other type of addiction (more than 3000 barbiturate suicides per year,

-in the United States, and more than 1500 deaths from accidental
+or 20% of all suicides in the United States, and more than 1500 deaths from

-poisonings).
-Alcohol potentiates the
+accidental poisonings).
+Alcohol

-barbiturates, the two depressant are synergistic and the practice of using both
+potentiates the barbiturates, the two depressant are synergistic and the

-undoubtedly accounts for the unusually high number of accidental self-poisonings
+practice of using both undoubtedly accounts for the unusually high number of

-and death from respiratory depression.
+accidental self-poisonings and death from respiratory depression.
 Chamomile Chamaemelum nobile, Matricaria recutita and

 related species are useful for going into a deep, restful sleep.
 Chamomile is a popular remedy for calming